 When You Should Use It

-While liquid chlorine is popular with many home pool owners, it’s best for larger pools with many swimmers because of its large-quantity containers.
+While liquid chlorine is popular with many home pool owners, its large-quantity containers make it best for larger pools with many swimmers.
 It can also be the right choice for smaller or private pools that get a lot of use and need more regular chlorination.

-Because of the way manufacturers produce liquid chlorine, it also has a couple of downsides that might outweigh its benefits for home pool owners.
+Because of the way manufacturers produce liquid chlorine, there are also a couple of downsides that might outweigh the benefits for home pool owners.

 Liquid chlorine has a high pH of 13, so you need to add more acid, typically cyanuric acid, to your pool to counteract the high pH and protect it from the sun.